dhoyle/splicedocs-jekyll/pages/DeveloperTutorials/Import/ImportExamplesHfile.md

     {: .Example}
     </div>

-3. Compute the split row keys for your table and set up the split in your database:
+3. Determine the split row keys for your table and set up the pre-splits:
     {: .topLevel}

     1. Find primary key values that can horizontally split the table into roughly equal sized partitions.

-        For this example, we provide 3 keys in a file named `lineitemKey.csv`.
+        For this example, we provide 3 keys in a file named `lineitemKey.csv`, which will be specified as the value of the `fileName` parameter.
 Note that each of our three keys includes a second column that is `null`\:

         <div class="preWrapperWide" markdown="1">